CagriCatik/Python/01_Python_Basics/11_Strings/README.md

 print(poem)
 ```

-Note: Be mindful of leading spaces when using triple quotation marks to avoid unwanted indentation.
+## Note

-Multi-line strings are handy for including poems, documentation, or any long text while maintaining the formatting.
+- Be mindful of leading spaces when using triple quotation marks to avoid unwanted indentation.

-These are the basics of working with strings in Python.
-As you progress, you'll discover more advanced use cases for strings in various programming scenarios.
+- Multi-line strings are handy for including poems, documentation, or any long text while maintaining the formatting.